 - ¼ cup cilantro chopped (add to soup only if you like it and/or garnish) (my latest batch I tossed a handful of stems in the blender with the tomatoes!)

 - Cook the bacon until crisp in your soup pot. ***Leave the bacon fat in the pot.
 You should have about 4 tbsp.
 Set the cooked bacon aside for garnish.

 - Puree the tomatoes, onion and garlic in the blender or food processor, or smash it up really well!

-- Stir in at least 3 cups of black bean juice (reserved from cooking dried beans, or from strained canned beans)
+- Stir in at least 3 cups of black bean juice (reserved from cooking dried beans, or from canned beans that you have pureed)